-This process involves a number of steps that must take place.
-For example, if you left behind any debts, your creditors must have the opportunity to file a claim with the estate.
-Once filed, the administrator of your estate will have to use estate funds to pay off those debts before he or she can distribute any inheritances.
+Probate is a multistep process.
+For example, if you leave behind any debts, your creditors must have the opportunity to file a claim with the estate.
+Once filed, the administrator of your estate must use estate funds to pay off those debts before distribution of any inheritances.

-So, many contemporary estate plans focus on taking probate out of the picture as much as possible.
-There are many ways to do this.
-For example, people who properly create and fund a living trust can effectively make all (or almost all) of their major inheritance transfers completely outside of the probate process.
-Other probate mitigation tools can include providing lifetime gifts to friends and family, using payable-on-death assets such as life insurance policies, and taking advantage of jointly owned property.
+Many contemporary estate plans focus on taking probate out of the picture as much as possible.
+There are many ways to do so.
+For example, people who properly create and fund a living trust can effectively make all (or almost all) their major inheritance transfers completely outside of the probate process.

 Tax and Financial Planning

 You might think of death and taxes as the only two certainties in life, as Benjamin Franklin was said to have noted in a letter near the end of his own life.
 Unfortunately, the two go hand in hand if estate or inheritance taxes apply after someone’s death.

 A good financial and estate plan can reduce the potential tax burden your estate might one day face.
 In some situations, the right strategy can allow you to avoid estate and inheritance taxes completely, allowing you to distribute your wealth as you wish.